(updated April 2015)

 David Taylor (left) is Professor of Psychopharmacology at King’s College, London, and has done fee-paid work for Lundbeck (who make the SSRI Citalopram), Eli Lilly (Prozac) and Wyeth (Venlafaxine).
 In 2009 Wyeth became a subsidiary of Pfizer, makers of Sertraline.

 In his testimony, Professor Taylor pointed out that any agitation in Paul would have emerged in the first few weeks.
-However, by forgetting his tablets for two days then taking a triple dose on the day before the killing, Paul had effectively changed the dose.
+The professor opted not to tell the court that, by forgetting his tablets for two days then taking a triple dose on the day before the killing, Paul had effectively changed the dose.
 As is mentioned in the British National Formulary, “… patients should be monitored for suicidal behaviour, self-harm or hostility, particularly at the beginning of treatment or if the dose is changed.”

 This is information that an expert would surely be familiar with, although a jury would not.
 The same applies to the fact that, as is the case with other SSRIs, Sertraline can exacerbate the effects of alcohol.